svakam/leetcodeDSA/README.md

 # LeetCode Data Structures & Algorithms
 Repo for all practice problems done on LeetCode and more.
+Also contains data structures in the `structures` subpackage.

 ## Table of Contents
 - [Easy](#easy)